hughluo/would-you-rather/README.md

 This is a React + Redux application I build for online polling also known as "would you rather".

-It help people to conduct online polling in an easy and amusing way.
+It helps people to conduct online polling in an easy and amusing way.
 I am really fascinated by how easy to build modern front-end application by using React and Redux.

 The Demo is available at https://would-you-rather.wexort.com